-- A. General.
-In general, all new streets within the subdivision and all work to be undertaken thereon shall be designed and constructed according to the specifications adopted by the New Hampshire Department of Transportation.
-All plans for such improvements shall be submitted for approval or approval with modifications to the City Engineer. - B. Grading roadway and side slopes.
-The roadway and side slopes thereof shall be considered as part of a site's improvements and as such shall be constructed substantially in accordance with the street cross- sectional design standards.
-Side slopes shall not exceed one-foot vertical rise per every two (2) feet of horizontal length without retaining structure or other special considerations.
-If the depth of fill is over five (5) feet, the contractor may be required to perform certain operations to ensure that major settlement will occur prior to continuing construction. - C. All backfill in trenches and fill for roadbeds shall be thoroughly compacted to ninety-five (95) percent of optimum density, unless otherwise specified in the approval specifications.
-All compaction is subject to testing by the City Engineer or agent.

-D. Street construction standards.
-All streets within the jurisdictional authority of the City, with the exception of state highways, shall be improved in accordance with the following minimum criteria and shall further be arranged and constructed in accordance with the provisions set forth hereinafter:
+- A) General.
+In general, all new STREETS within the SUBDIVISION and all work to be undertaken thereon shall be designed and constructed according to the specifications adopted by the New Hampshire Department of Transportation.
+All plans for such IMPROVEMENTS shall be submitted for approval or approval with modifications to the City Engineer. - B) Grading roadway and side SLOPES.
+The roadway and side SLOPES thereof shall be considered as part of a SITE's IMPROVEMENTS and as such shall be constructed substantially in accordance with the STREET cross- sectional design standards.
+Side SLOPES shall not exceed one-foot vertical rise per every two (2) feet of horizontal length without retaining structure or other special considerations.
+If the depth of fill is over five (5) feet, the contractor may be required to perform certain operations to ensure that major settlement will occur prior to continuing construction. - C) All backfill in trenches and fill for roadbeds shall be thoroughly compacted to ninetyfive (95%) percent of optimum density, unless otherwise specified in the approval specifications.
+All compaction is subject to testing by the City Engineer or agent. - D) STREET construction standards.
+All STREETS within the jurisdictional authority of the City, with the exception of state highways, shall be improved in accordance with the following minimum criteria and shall further be arranged and constructed in accordance with the provisions set forth hereinafter: - 1) Base course. - a) The depth of the base course shall be as shown on the Standard Road Cross Section. - b) Base course shall not be constructed during freezing weather or on a wet or frozen subgrade.

-(1) Base course.

-- (a) The depth of the base course shall be as shown on the Standard Road Cross Section. - (b) Base course shall not be constructed during freezing weather or on a wet or frozen subgrade.
 Blading and rolling shall be required to provide a smooth, even and uniformly compacted course true to cross section and grade.
-A minimum slope of the finished base course shall be one-half (1/2) inch per foot or as may be required on curves or on superelevations. - (c) Any portion of the base course material which is not accessible to means of proper compaction with rolling equipment shall be compacted thoroughly by methods satisfactory to the Community Services Department.
-All yielding or unstable material shall be excavated as directed and brought up to grade with satisfactory material. - (d) At all times during construction, the subgrade and all ditches shall be constructed and maintained so that the roadbed will be effectively drained to prevent erosion. - (e) The top four (4) inches of the base course shall not contain stones over three (3) inches in diameter.
-The gravel pit shall be acceptable to the City. - (f) In areas with excessive clay, water or loam base, the depth of the base course shall be more than the minimum depth.
-The base course depth and required base drainage shall then be properly designed by the subdivision engineer and approved by the City Engineer (e.g., by increasing base depth as needed or road underdrains, or both). - (g) Design depth shall be based on current engineering practices, using percolation results obtained during the wet season, soil- bearing capacity and type. - (h) Samples of all gravel materials to be used in project shall be submitted to the City Engineer's office upon request.
+A minimum SLOPE of the finished base course shall be one-half (1/2) inch per foot or as may be required on curves or on superelevations. - c) Any portion of the base course material which is not accessible to means of proper compaction with rolling equipment shall be compacted thoroughly by methods satisfactory to the Community Services Department.
+All yielding or unstable material shall be excavated as directed and brought up to grade with satisfactory material. - d) At all times during construction, the subgrade and all ditches shall be constructed and maintained so that the roadbed will be effectively drained to prevent EROSION. - e) The top four (4) inches of the base course shall not contain stones over three (3) inches in diameter.
+The gravel pit shall be acceptable to the City. - f) In areas with excessive clay, water or loam base, the depth of the base course shall be more than the minimum depth.
+The base course depth and required base drainage shall then be properly designed by the SUBDIVISION engineer and approved by the City Engineer (e.g., by increasing base depth as needed or road underdrains, or both).